Penetration Testing 101

 Final Report Quality

 You’ll want to establish strong report expectations that provide both (1) strategic, jargon-free advice for security that can be easily digested by management, and (2) ranked technical vulnerabilities with remediation suggestions, including specific instances.
-Key pen test metrics include issue / vulnerability level of criticality or ranking, vulnerability type or class, and projected cost per bug.
+Key penetration test metrics include issue / vulnerability level of criticality or ranking, vulnerability type or class, and projected cost per bug.